STEALING HORSES has won the Silver Bear for Outstanding Artistic

 Tomorrow is the premiere of OUT STEALING HORSES

 at BIFF.
-This is the fourth film that Hans Petter Moland and Stellan
+This is the fifth film that Hans Petter Moland and Stellan

 have done together.
 Stellan often complains and jokes that Moland forces